darcys22/godbledger/README.md

 TODO

-fix the database for reporter
-Add a delete transaction function
 Add an edit transaction function
 Make a reporter that shows the live reports
 Tags - Make a "Main" tag for the transactions of the main entity